-The University reserves the Commercialize right not to protect or ΙP after that it owns if consultation with the Creators/Inventors: i.
-There is no reasonable prospect of commercial success;
+University reserves the right Commercialize not to protect or ΙP that it owns if after consultation with the Creators/Inventors:

-- ii.
+- i.
+There is no reasonable prospect of commercial success; - ii.
 It is not deemed to be in the best interest of the University; or - iii.
 It is not deemed to be in the public interest.